ehotinger/blog/content/blog/books-for-the-soul.md

 Incremental progress, even if it is 0.0001% each day is progress.
 Overnight success is not a thing; it appears like that to other people after countless days of small progressions.

-I grew up in the middle of nowhere in trailer parks, abuse, and drugs.
-I was the first person in my family to go to college.
-I didn't have serious mentors until late high school, and for the people who helped steer me in a positive direction, I am indefinitely grateful.
-A lot of people say I am a natural leader and I am an outgoing person, but the truth is I am absolutely nothing like that.
-I had crippling anxiety, depression, and panic attacks for more than 3 years of my life.
-I studied psychology and mental health for three years to help me deal with my own personal trauma.
-I am extremely fortunate and grateful to be where I am in life because the odds were against me.

-When I was around 13, I watched two interviews about a couple of brothers and their past.
-One brother was a successful doctor.
-He was happily married with kids and a family.
-The other brother was in jail after multiple felonies.
-When they interviewed the brother in jail, he spoke about how his father was a drug dealer, murderer, and more.
-When they asked how he ended up there, the brother said, "how could I end up any differently?"

-The second interview totally changed my perspective.
-They asked the same questions to the doctor.
-Similarly, he said "my father was a drug dealer, murderer, and more.
-How could I end up any differently?"
-This perception radically changed how I viewed life.
-Rather than using adversity as an excuse, they used it as as kindling for their soul.
-By my standards, the most successful, diverse, and kind people in the world have always dealt with significant adversity and it defines how they interact with people every day.

-Now that you know a bit about me and my weaknesses, here are some of the books I've enjoyed:

 ## Psychology
 - Anything by Dr. David Burns.
 For example, [Feeling Good: The New Mood Therapy](https://amzn.to/3g4VhLo).
 I listened to the entire [Feeling Good Podcast](https://feelinggood.com/list-of-feeling-good-podcasts/).
 - Anything by Thich Nhat Hanh.
 For example, [No Mud, No Lotus: The Art of Transforming Suffering](https://amzn.to/3g0uzTV).